 What Are the Biggest Holiday Decorating Mistakes to Steer Clear Of?
 My whole family loves Christmas, and we typically go all out with holiday decorating.
 And now, with all the...

 By Mike Holmes

 Buying a home is one of the biggest investments most people will ever make, and you should know what kind of investment you’re making.
-But I still hear the stories where homebuyers don’t get a home inspection before buying a house.
+I’m going to explain some red flags to look out for when buying a house.

 - Missing downspouts or downspouts that direct water to the roof or foundation; could lead to leaks

 - Cracked brick, including around windows; could mean moisture intrusion and rot

 - Vertical foundation cracks; more than one could mean structural problems, like a cracked footing